Kelly Choi: Career

 Choi made the professional transition to the New York area by hosting Freckles, a lifestyle program on the cable channel Plum TV, which is seen primarily in affluent vacation communities, in this case, the Hamptons in Long Island's Suffolk County.
 She entered the highly competitive New York media market after joining nyctv (now NYC Media), in 2004.
 Executive producers Arick Wierson and Trevor Scotland initially brought her to host the pilot episode for Secrets of New York.
 She subsequently went on to host three seasons of the series, nationally distributed by PBS, and developed Eat Out NY, another nyctv program in which, as the host/guide to the city's restaurants, she gained high visibility and popularity.

 For a few months in 2006, as part of a unique content-sharing arrangement between nyctv and NBC's flagship station WNBC, Eat Out NY and Choi became popular fixtures of the Tri-State Region's noontime viewing.
 In 2007, she was invited as a guest judge on the Food Network's Iron Chef and selected to host the James Beard Awards, which are considered the "Oscars" of the food and restaurant industry.
 In 2011, she was a host of Late Night Kung Fu, a weekly series that celebrates classic, English-dubbed kung fu films.

 Choi has received three Emmy nominations from the New York chapter of the National Academy of Television Arts and Sciences.

-When Choi moved to Paris, she started working on her company Sushi Daily with Yamamoto-San.
-She then founded Japanese snacks and food brand Kelly Loves.

-In 2010, Choi founded Asian-inspired food company KellyDeli.
-Currently, the company has six brands: Sushi Daily, Korma Kitchen, Bam’bu, Kelly Loves, BamTuk and TukTuk.

-Due to Choi's child experience losing two siblings through hunger, KellyDeli started raising funds in 2020 to support Action Against Hunger, an international organization that fights child hunger and malnutrition.
-KellyDeli helped to save the lives of more than 10,000 children in India.